santosh48-snr/HR-Analytics-Dashboard-Excel/README.md

 ## Project Structure
 HR-Analytics-Dashboard-Excel/
-│── Dashboard.xlsx
+- Dashboard.xlsx
-│── Dataset.xlsx
+- Dataset.xlsx
-│── README.md
+- README.md
-│── Images/
+- Images/
-│   └── dashboard.png
+  - dashboard.png
 ---

 ## About Me
 Name: Santosh

-This project is part of my learning journey in data analysis.
+This project is part of my journey to become a Data Analyst.